alexshmmy/Nonl_Opt_Python/README.md

-# Nonlinear Optimizaiton with Python
+# Nonlinear Optimization with Python

 A collection of nonlinear optimization problems of the form